 Q: Is there a purchase limit?

-A: With debit cards, the maximum amount you can spend is $500.
-When it comes to credit cards, Afterpay calculates a limit based on what it knows about you and your account.
-However, Afterpay does not have access to your credit history.
+A: With debit cards, the maximum amount you can spend is usually $500*.
+When it comes to credit cards, Afterpay calculates a limit based on what it knows about you and your account, and retailers may put a cap on credit card purchase limits.
+However, neither Afterpay nor retailers have access to your credit history.

 Q: Can I choose my payment schedule?